 However, since avocado is high in calories and fat, which is actually a healthy fat, pregnant women should consume it in moderation anyway.

-Pineapple is rich in vitamin C, beta-carotene and minerals such as potassium and magnesium.
-However, eat it in is moderate amounts, as it may cause inflammation of the oral mucous.
+Pineapple is rich in vitamin C, beta-carotene, and minerals such as potassium and magnesium.
+However, eat it in moderate amounts, as it may cause inflammation of the oral mucous.

 Apples reduce the risk of developing asthma in the baby.
 Eat them with the peel!
 It contains a lot of vitamin C and potassium.